Box Plots

 The information provided in the table is as follows:

-- IP-ADDR: subscriber’s IP address.
+- ADDR: subscriber’s IP address.

 - RATE-POLICY: name of the rate policy being applied to this subscriber.